perbehaps/zaber-examples/docs/CONTRIBUTING.md

 9. Add an image to be used with the link to the article from the main website.
 The picture should be less than 1000 pixels wide and have a horizontal aspect.
 Reference it with the `picture:` key in `article.yml`.
 The image doesn't have to be used in the readme, but ideally should be similar to a readme image if there are any suitable.
+For more guidelines on the picture (banner), consult: [iWiki](https://iwiki.izaber.com/Marketing_Handbook/Content/Articles).
 10. Run through the appropriate [Language Checklist](#language-checklist)
 11. Do a Pull Request